mipsbuster/yb-mulitregion-aws-cloudformation/README.md

-# How to examples deploy YugabyteDB with Amazon Cloudformation
+# How to examples deploy mulit-region YugabyteDB with Amazon Cloudformation